Planes: Fire & Rescue

-Matt Zoller Seitz is the TV critic for New York Magazine and Vulture.com and a finalist for the Pulitzer Prize in criticism.
+Matt Zoller Seitz is the Editor-in-Chief of RogerEbert.com.
+He is also the TV critic for New York Magazine & Vulture.com, and a finalist for the Pulitzer Prize in criticism.

 A Brooklyn-based writer and filmmaker, Seitz has written, narrated, edited or produced over a hundred hours’ worth of video essays about cinema history and style for The Museum of the Moving Image and The L Magazine, among other outlets.
 His five part 2009 video essay Wes Anderson: The Substance of Style was later spun off into the hardcover book The Wes Anderson Collection.
 Seitz is the founder and original editor of The House Next Door, now a part of Slant Magazine, and the publisher of Press Play, a blog of film and TV criticism and video essays.
 He is the director of the 2005 romantic comedy "Home" and the forthcoming science fiction epic "Rabbit of the Sith."
 He is currently writing memoir titled "All the Things that Remind Me of Her."